 And that’s my day.
 Is it typical?
 Sort of.
 Our workload ebbs and flows a little.
 Were our clients happy?
 Absolutely.
 It’s clear, now we’ve made the switch to Concierge medicine, that clients want a personal touch and abundant time with the doctor.
 We can offer that.
 Is the doctor happy?
-Undoubtedly, and definitely much happier than my NHS colleagues (read the article again if you’re unclear why)
+Undoubtedly, and definitely much happier than my NHS colleagues.

 If you’re interested in hearing how a private GP can benefit you in the Cotswolds, Stratford Upon Avon, Cheltenham etc, give us a call on 01451 600900.
 We’re happy to call back or visit you at home to discuss your individual requirements.